Last Updated on

 Preventing altitude sickness in toddlers and kids can be achieved by adhering to some simple basic precautions.

-- Avoid going to places located at high altitudes if your baby is younger than 3 months or your child has had unresolved issues earlier.
+- Avoid going to places located at high altitudes if your baby is younger than three months or your child has had unresolved issues earlier.

 - Make sure your kid rests extensively once you reach your destination and not indulge in any activity right away.